turingschool/data_structures_and_algorithms/hash_tables/README.md

 2. An internal array which we'll ultimately use to store data
 3. An additional abstraction for handling "collisions" between hashcodes within the data structure.

+To some extent, a Hash Table is a bit of Data Structure "sleight of hand" -- it allows us to translate arbitrary data (i.e. hash keys) into numeric array indices, and thus take advantage of the speedy index lookups we get out of the box with an array.

+### Hash Table Algorithm

+How does it work?
+In short, when creating a new Hash Table, we'll allocate an internal array to actually store our data.
+Later on we may introduce an additional abstraction around Nodes or Elements, but the array is going to be our fundamental storage mechanism for the data.